kobylyanskiy/edge-docs/docs/quickstart.md

 ### Wi-Fi module driver

-Now we need to install the driver for your Wi-Fi module.
+Now we need to install the driver for the Wi-Fi module.
 The instructions depend on your OS.

 #### Windows

 Note: To update drivers you need network connection.
-*   Connect Wi-Fi module to laptop.
+*   Connect Wi-Fi module to the laptop.
 *   Start device manager:
     * Open the "Run" dialog box by pressing and holding the Windows key, then press the R key ("Run")
     * Type devmgmt.msc